K4-7th Grade Religious School

-Our Sunday mornings begin with Family Tefillah with our clergy in the sanctuary before the students head to the classrooms with their teachers.
+Our Sunday mornings begin with Family Tefillah with our clergy before the students head to the classrooms with their teachers.
 In addition to classroom based learning, Sinai students have opportunities for experiential learning with our specialists in music, movement, art and cooking.
-Throughout the year our students will also spend time with the Shin-Shinim to learn about Israel and make strong connections to Israeli teens.
+Throughout the year our students will also spend time with the Shin-Shinim (Israeli young adults doing a year of service in Milwuakee) to learn about Israel and make strong connections to Israeli teens.

-Students in 3rd-6th grade also meet on Tuesday afternoons in our Mitkadem program.
-Mitkadem is a self-paced program that teaches students to read prayers, understand their general meaning, and the ability to translate a few of the key words in the prayer.
-Students can work at their own pace to complete the Mitkadem packets with the assistance of our Hebrew teachers.
+Students in 3rd-6th grade also meet on Sundays, Tuesdays, or Thursdays in our Hebrew Ninja program.
+Hebrew Ninjas is a self-paced program that teaches students to read prayers, understand their general meaning, and the ability to translate a few of the key words in the prayer.
+Students can work at their own pace to complete the Hebrew packets with the assistance of our Hebrew teachers.
 As they complete certain benchmarks in the curriculum, they will earn different colored Hebrew dog tags on their way to becoming Hebrew Ninjas.

 - Mastering the Aleph Bet – Golden Aleph Dog Tag